audy/genome-explorer/readme.md

 LICENSE: MIT

-There are those who wish to view genomes (bo-RING!) and then those who wish to _explore_ them.
+There are those who wish to view genomes (bo-RING!) and then there are those who wish to _explore_ them.

 ## Requirements